andreasvarga/MatrixEquations.jl/docs/src/index.md

 ## Release Notes

-### Version 1.1.2

-Patch release to enforce compatibility with Julia 1.0 - 1.3.

-### Version 1.1.1
+### Versions 1.1.1-1.1.4

-Patch release to fix upgrading problems to version v0.7.1 of LinearOperators.jl.
+Patch releases to fix upgrading problems to version v0.7.1 of LinearOperators.jl, compatibility problems with Julia 1.0 - 1.3, and updating problems of the online documentation on the gh-pages.

 ### Version 1.1.0